JaromSch/Jarom-Schlien-Portfolio/README.md

-Projects: Practical projects I have done
+Projects: Overview of practical projects I have done

+Prototyping Horyzn eVTOL landing gear: Short overview over the prototyping process of a landing gear